YOLO Evolution: A Comprehensive Benchmark and Architectural Review of YOLOv12, YOLO11, and Their Previous Versions: Benchmark Results

 \subsubsection{Ships and Vessels Dataset}

-Table \ref{tab:evaluation ships} presents the performance of YOLO models on the Ships and Vessels dataset, a large dataset featuring tiny objects with varying rotations.
-Overall, the models demonstrated moderate effectiveness in detecting ships and vessels, with mAP50-95 ranging from 0.273 to 0.327.
-This performance suggests that YOLO algorithms may face challenges in accurately detecting smaller objects, and the dataset's diversity in object sizes and rotations provides a comprehensive test of the models' capabilities in these conditions.
+Figure \ref{fig: ships table} presents the performance of YOLO models on the Ships and Vessels dataset, a large dataset featuring tiny objects with varying orientations.

 \paragraph{\textbf{Accuracy:} } The disparity between mAP50-95 and mAP50, illustrated in Figure \ref{fig: map ships}, underscores the challenges YOLO models face with higher IoU thresholds when detecting small objects.
 Additionally, YOLO models struggle with detecting objects of varying rotations.
 Among the models, YOLO11x achieved the highest accuracy, with a mAP50 of 0.529 and a mAP50-95 of 0.327, closely followed by YOLO11l, YOLO11m, and YOLO11s, which recorded mAP50 values of 0.529, 0.528, and 0.53, and mAP50-95 values of 0.327, 0.325, and 0.325, respectively.
-These results highlight the robustness of the YOLO11 family in detecting small and tiny objects.
 In contrast, YOLOv3u-tiny, YOLOv8n, YOLOv3u, and YOLOv5n exhibited the lowest accuracy, with mAP50 scores of 0.489, 0.515, 0.519, and 0.514, and mAP50-95 scores of 0.273, 0.297, 0.298, and 0.298, respectively.
-This suggests the outdated architecture of YOLOv3u and the potential underfitting of smaller models due to the large dataset size.
+This suggests the outdated YOLOv3u architecture and the potential underfitting of smaller models with large datasets.

-\paragraph{\textbf{Precision and Recall:} } Figure \ref{fig: prec ships} indicates that YOLOv5ux outperformed other models, achieving a precision of 0.668 and a recall of 0.555.
-It was closely followed by YOLOv9m (precision of 0.668, recall of 0.551) and YOLOv8m (precision of 0.669, recall of 0.525), both of which are significantly smaller in size (40.98 Mb for YOLOv9m and 52.12 Mb for YOLOv8m).
-In contrast, YOLO11n and YOLOv10s exhibited lower performance, with precisions of 0.574 and 0.586 and recalls of 0.51 and 0.511, respectively, likely due to underfitting issues.
-Generally, YOLO11 models tended to produce false positives, reflected in their low precision and high recall.
-Meanwhile, YOLOv10 underperformed in both precision and recall, despite being one of the newest models in the YOLO family.